Overv/Open.GL/content/transformations.md

 \[\begin{bmatrix} \color{red}1 & \color{red}2 \\ \color{blue}3 & \color{blue}4 \end{bmatrix} \begin{bmatrix} \color{green}a & \color{green}b \\ \color{purple}c & \color{purple}d \end{bmatrix} = \begin{bmatrix} \color{red}1\cdot \color{green}a+\color{red}2\cdot \color{purple}c & \color{red}1\cdot \color{green}b + \color{red}2\cdot \color{purple}d \\ \color{blue}3\cdot \color{green}a+\color{blue}4\cdot \color{purple}c & \color{blue}3\cdot \color{green}b+\color{blue}4\cdot \color{purple}d \end{bmatrix}\]

 Try to see the pattern here with help of the colors.
 The factors on the left side (`1,2` and `3,4`) of the multiplication dot are the values in the row of the first matrix.
 The factors on the right side are the values in the rows of the second matrix repeatedly.
+It is not necessary to remember how exactly this works, but it's good to have seen how it's done at least once.

 Combining transformations
 --------